riffnshred/nhl-led-scoreboard/README.md

 ## Licensing
 This project use the GNU Public License.
 If you intend to sell these, the code must remain open source.

+## NHL LOGOS COPYRIGHT
+I do not own the NHL logos used in this project.
+NHL and the NHL Shield are registered trademarks of the National Hockey League.
+All NHL logos and marks and NHL team logos and marks depicted herein are the property of the NHL and the respective teams and may not be reproduced without the prior written consent of NHL Enterprises, L.P. © NHL.
+All Rights Reserved.